wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.2.6 =
+* [New] Reintroduced our beloved Async Mode (Slimstat > Settings > Reports > Functionality).
+Activate this feature if your reports take a while to load.
+It breaks down the load on your server into multiple requests, thus avoiding memory issues and performance problems.
+* [New] Turkish localization added. (thank you, Seyit Mehmet Çoban)
+* [Update] To avoid confusion, we updated the option from 'Delete Records' to 'Archive Records'.
+Please go make sure it is set according to your needs. (thank you, Steve)
+* [Update] Our premium add-on Network View, now renamed Network Analysis, is now compatible with Slimstat 4.x.
+[Go grab your copy today](http://www.wp-slimstat.com/downloads/network-view/)
+* [Fix] Some charts were not displaying accurate metrics under certain circumstances (filters).
+* [Fix] A PHP warning was being displayed if WP_DEBUG was set to true. (thank you, [Salpetriere](https://wordpress.org/support/topic/another-php-error-with-plugin))
+* [Fix] A fatal error message was being displayed on the login screen if the data structure was not up-to-date or corrupted. (thank you, Chuck)

 = 4.2.5 =
 * [New] A filter to customize the list of report screens/pages: slimstat_screens_info.
 Please contact us for more information.